J-Siu/johnsiu.com/content/cheatsheet/nginx-config.md

 #### Ghost Permalink Redirect

-This is mainly use to redirect Ghost permalink, which has no prefix, to Hugo formate.
+This is mainly use to redirect Ghost permalink, which has no prefix, to Hugo format.

 ```apache
 location /<post> { return 301 https://johnsiu.com/blog/<post>; }